mendersoftware/mender-docs/09.Add-ons/05.Orchestrator/50.Interface-protocol/docs.md

 `ArtifactReboot` argument when using `Automatic`, `ArtifactReboot` still counts as having executed -- as far as the conditional logic is concerned.

-If any update interface returns `Automatic`, then a reboot of the system will be performed after the `ArtifactReboot` state of all update interfaces in the same "order group" that responded `Yes` have been executed.
+If any update interface returns `Automatic`, then a reboot of the device will be performed after the `ArtifactReboot` state of all update interfaces in the same "order group" that responded `Yes` have been executed.
 "Order group" means all update interfaces for components that are using the same `order` field in the